By Peter Zuckerman and Amanda Padoan

 K2 is nearly 800 feet shorter than Mount Everest, but is considered the world’s second most deadly mountain after Annapurna.
 Of the roughly 300 climbers who have reached the top of K2, one out of four died on the way down.
 The route to the summit involves crossing a complicated glacier, ascending steep sections of rock, getting through the Bottleneck, a narrow rock chimney dominated by a glacier prone to dropping fractured blocks of ice on climbers.

 The plan turned out to be as fragile as tissue paper in a blizzard.
-The various teams spoke different languages and communication was fragile at times.
+The teams spoke different languages; communication was often fragile.
 The HAPs, coming from Tibet, Nepal and Pakistan, spoke a variety of dialects.
 Only the veteran Shaheen Baig knew enough of each to be able to translate.
-The teams had varying degrees of experience levels as well.
+The teams had varying experience levels as well.
 The South Korean team was less experienced than the others.

 One of the worst mistakes of the day was when the ropes were fixed too close to Camp 4 and ran out just above the Bottleneck.
-The need to move the lower ropes to where they were needed most caused climbers to be delayed in the Bottleneck.
+The need to move the lower ropes to where they were needed most caused delays in the Bottleneck.

-The first fatality of the day came when Serbian climber Dren Mandic unclipped his rope from the fixed lines to let other climbers pass and lost his balance and fell.
+The first death came when Serbian climber Dren Mandic unclipped his rope from the fixed lines to let other climbers pass and lost his balance.
 The second occurred when porter Jehan Baig, helping to rescue Mandic’s body, but apparently suffering from altitude sickness, lost his footing, let go of a rope and fell to his death.

-The HAPs were particularly vulnerable in this situation.
+The HAPs were particularly vulnerable.
 In a poor country where survival is a struggle, the wages a HAP can earn can keep entire families afloat financially.
 The pressure and competition to make summits and assure that clients make the summit is intense.
 An inexperienced client can order a HAP with more experience and mountain knowledge to take actions that compromise safety.
-The HAP has little choice except be fired or obey orders.
+The HAP has little choice except be fired or obey.

 When Shaheen Baig came down with altitude sickness and returned to Base Camp, the HAPs no longer had a way to communicate with each other.
 Four of those who died on K2 that day were HAPs.